dbrugne/donut/NEXT.md

 # Things to do on next deploy

-* Query mongo to set all existing room  with join_mode=everyone
+* Query mongo to set all existing room  with join_mode=public
 ```
 db.getCollection('rooms').update({},
     {
         $set: {
-            join_mode: "everyone"
+            join_mode: "public"
         }
     },
     {"multi" : true});